-THE GREEN FUTURE
+THE FUTURE OF INDONESIAN ECO-TOURISM

 By incorporating environmentally friendly technologies such as solar farms and SWRO plants, land power is harnessed, and tech-savvy greenhouses will be used to make the resort more self-supporting by enabling it to to grow food efficiently and organically for its restaurants.

-Find out more about the project
+Find out more about the MANDALIKA project